GaviriaAmaya/holbertonschool-interview/0x03-minimum_operations/README.md

 3. If n divided by the iteration is perfect, add one at the number of operations

 4. Else, still iterating on it

+### Curious things

+* 27579073 is prime number.
+As it is never divided by any number, never gets the conditional.
+So, there's not other operation than paste